Series: Relic Hunter

 - Hollywood Nerd: Nigel and to a lesser extent Sydney.

-- Hot Librarian: Sydney during her university job.
+- Hot Librarian: Even though she's not a librarian, Sydney affects this look at her university job.

 - Hunting the Most Dangerous Game: "Run Sydney Run".